The Risks of Recording Business Calls

 Governor Signs Amendment to § 143.24d Making Arbitration of Small Auto Property Claims Mandatory But Not Binding.
 In 2013, Illinois enacted 215 I.L.C.S. § 5/143.24d requiring mandatory, binding arbitration of smaller property subrogation cases – claims involving less than $2,500 – between all auto carriers, whether they were members of arbitration or not.
 On December 18, 2013, the Illinois Court of Appeals held § 143.24d unconstitutional.
 Last month, the Illinois Legislature got the last laugh with regard to § 143.24d.
 Carriers must now arbitrate these claims.
 Written by Gary L. Wickert, published by Claims Journal, October 2, 2014.

 Recovery of Allocated Loss Adjustment Expenses In Property Subrogation Cases

 Subrogating For More Than Your Insured’s Property Damage.
 Insurers, focused on profitability and the bottom line, are aggressively pursuing subrogation of property losses whenever possible, recouping both their claim payments and their insureds’ deductibles.
 But what is only now coming into focus is an effort by our industry to subrogate not only for its claim payments, but also any and all Allocated Loss Adjustment Expenses incurred in and necessitated by the claims handling process.
-Claims Journal, September 4, 2014.
+Written by Gary L. Wickert, published in Claims Journal, September 4, 2014.